secrierlab/HistoMIL/README.md

 ## Getting Started

 To use HistoMIL, you first need to create a conda environment with the required dependencies.

+### create env with pre-defined file
 You can do this by importing the env.yml file provided in this repository:

+### create env manually
+Also, you can create it manually.

 ```bash
 conda create -n HistoMIL python=3.9